 'Bunnies!' squarks Thorpe's second wife Marion, a bouffant Monica Dolan.
 'Am I married to a bunny?'
 There's Thorpe's soft down-turned mouth again, lying, pleading and eventually struggling to control the flow of tears into his seventies supper of cod and parsley source.

-Director Stephen Frears captures the a sense of the time – the food, the cars, the offensively plummy accents and bafflingly low side partings – but avoids both nostalgia and era-bashing.
+Director Stephen Frears captures the a sense of the time – the food, the cars, the offensively plummy accents and bafflingly low side partings – but avoids both nostalgia and distain for the era.
 People here are as stupid, insufferable and complex as our own moronic politicians.
 And always worth laughing at.

 'A very nice meal', Thorpe stutters eventually, as his wife extends her sympathy and loyalty to a man who clearly does not deserve it.
 It would have been so easy to portray Marion as a beard (i.e and a woman stuck in a loveless marriage based on deception and convenience).
 But the world is more complicated than that, and so is Mr Thorpe's wife.